mashwishi/React-Native-Expo-with-TailwindCSS/README.md

 <br /><br />
   <h3 align="center">React Native Expo with TailwindCSS</h3>
   <p align="center">
-	A react native project that use Expo CLI in Typescript with TailwindCSS
+	A react native project that use Expo CLI in Typescript and Javascript with TailwindCSS
   </p>
 </div>